 Elliott Grabill is a composer and math teacher based out of Baltimore.
 His etherial, colorful electronic music has been described as "hauntingly beautiful."

-Elliott has dedicated his life to teaching math in distressed communities.
+Elliott has dedicated his life to teaching math, and now teaches in Baltimore, Maryland.
 Two songs he wrote about mass incarceration made him runner up to the Arcady Emerging Composer Competition for "raising awareness of issues that the rest of society blindly accepts."
 Living with a seizure disorder gives him further reason to make his music a search for personal authenticity.

 Elliott has written numerous electroacoustic solo works, including for flute, bassoon, clarinet, and saxophone.
 He's also written two electroacoustic ensemble works: a reed quintet, and a work for flute, cello, guitar, and laptop.
 He works is mainly with AudioMulch and Ableton.
 He took courses in electronic music at SPLICE, Stanford’s CCRMA, the University of Virginia, and the Peabody Conservatory.
 His electroacoustic music has been performed at Electroacoustic Barndance, Reverb, SEAMUS, Technosonics, the Peabody Tuesday Noon Concert Series, Dance Place in DC, and many others.